MrManiacc/MinigameAPI/README.md

 * Loading data from SQL, yaml, and xaml easily and abstractly.
 * Adding useful minigame functionality i.e. adding a way to create holograms, leaderboards etc.
 * Command component system i.e. having a base command and then separate components for arguments for easy command system.
+* Added a ci build system, along with a maven repo.
+* Youtube tutorial on how to use the minigameAPI, and or a full Youtube series on creating a minigame with the API.

 # Current features
 * Developers can easily hook into the API and create a minigame instance.